ultide/ultide/readme.md

 In order to grasp the user interface, here is what you should do if you are new to this:

-1. Double click on the `My Project`
+1. Double click on the `My Project` folder.
 2. Click on `Custom process`.
 The process should be displayed (see screenshot).
 The process contains three operators ("Load file", "All fields", "Save to file").
 That are connected between them.
 3. You can move inside the process by dragging the mouse and you can zoom in / out using the scroll wheel.